microsoft/multimodal-ai/README.md

 - Usage of Azure AI Search [custom skills](https://learn.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface) (for activities like interacting with Azure Document Intelligence).
 - Leverage AI Search [knowledge storage](https://learn.microsoft.com/en-us/azure/search/knowledge-store-concept-intro) to persist images generated as part of the indexing process.

-Please note that additional capabilities, including support for audio and video content, compatibility with other file types, and the enablement of network security features like virtual networks and private endpoints, are on the roadmap and will be incorporated in future releases.
+Please note that additional capabilities, including support for audio and video content, compatibility with other file types, the enablement of network security features like virtual networks and private endpoints, and deployment options via CI/CD pipelines are on the roadmap and will be incorporated in future releases.

 ## High-level architecture